K-Quant/Multi-Modal-Research/topics/Multimodal_in_DB.md

 ======
 Note: papers are mainly from five database and data mining related conferences.

-For DB area, there are domains including Vector DB, Multimodal KG, Representation Learning, or Multimedia Application.
+For DB area, there are domains including Vector DB, Multimodal KG, Representation Learning, or Multimodal Application.

 ### SIGMOD